ilabcode/pyhgf/docs/source/notebooks/0-Theory.md

 +++ {"user_expressions": []}

 (theory)=
-# The Hierarchical Gaussian Filter
+# An introduction to the Hierarchical Gaussian Filter
 In this notebook, we introduce the main oncepts on which the Hierarchical Gaussian Filter (HGF) is based.
 We describe the main equations and illustrate the examples with Python code.
 We start with the generative model of the HGF, which describes how the model assume that the data is being generated.
 This generative structure is then used to filter the observation (i.e. the sensory part of the model), which is then used by the agent to produce behaviors (i.e. the action part of the model).
 Next, we show how this model can be "inverted" and used by an agent to infer parameter values that generated the sensory inputs.
 From there, we discuss the notion of prediction error and how derivations of the model can be used to infer probability densities given observed behavioural outcomes.

 +++ {"user_expressions": []}